 It's important to know what your web design firm considers a conflict.
 Do they have a high threshold and are they reasonable or do they have a tendency to just get what they want and kick everyone else to the curb?

-Your web designer is just that – a web designer – they’re not a Marketing Agency, a PR Firm, or Attorneys who can consult on legal questions.
-Their job is to take information about your business and your vision, understand your competitors and who’s coming to your site and develop and design something amazing that caters to that audience and provide the intended result that you have given to them.
+Your web designer is just that – a web designer – not a Marketing Agency, a PR Firm, or an attorney who can consult on legal questions.
+Their job is to take information about your business and your vision, understand your competitors and who's coming to your site, and then develop and design something amazing that caters to your audience and achieves the results you were aiming for.

 Do you have a suggestion on what questions to ask a web designer in an interview?
-Send us a note below!
+Send us a note!